kneath/kneath.github.com/about/index.md

 In 2002, I graduated high school and went off to [Cal Poly](https://www.calpoly.edu/) as a Civil Engineering major.
 To pay the bills, I kept working on Stepmom's gallery site and maintained the Civil Engineering department's site.

 By 2004, my tuition had quadrupled and Arnold Schwarzenegger was now my governor.
-Cool.
+So it goes.

 So when I wasn't in class, I kept building websites.
 I built websites on contract.
 I maintained websites for hourly wages.
 I built Amazon, Musician's Friend, and Zzounds affiliate websites.
 I built [Wordpress themes](https://warpspire.com/hemingway/) and made money off Dreamhost affiliate links.
 I _made money online_.
 I built and re-built my blog a dozen times.
 And along the way I learned all manners of web technologies.
 I had a firm grasp on HTML, CSS and web standards.
 I could write enough PHP to do just about anything I could imagine.
 And I was almost making enough money to pay my ever-increasing tuition (and books, and rent, and…).
 I also got a job at Subway.
 So it goes.